The Aspiring Developer

 The business model, economics, phases, and mistakes are universal.
 Specific numbers vary by market, but the core principles are applicable everywhere.

 If you're 100% confident, skip it.
-But if there's any piece you're not crystal clear on, this is the cheapest place to find out, not on a $300K project.
+But if there's any piece you're not crystal clear on, this is the cheapest place to find out, not on a 5-6 figures project.